 Given the likely southward rooting bias for T31 and T19, caused by the existing hardstanding, the proposed new road to the south is expected to lie partially or wholly within the functional RPAs of T31 and T34.
-No mitigation measures have been proposed to address this conflict.
-As such, the scheme is not considered to be compliant with BS5837 and is likely to result in significant, delayed-onset harm to these trees over the next 5-10 years, due to construction activity and root loss/damage within their key rooting areas, unless the layout is amended accordingly.
+No mitigation measures appear to have been proposed to address this conflict.
+As such, the scheme is not considered to be compliant with BS5837 and is likely to result in significant, delayed-onset harm to these trees, (which make an important contribution to local character and visual amenity of the area), over the next 5-10 years, due to construction activity and root loss/damage within their key rooting areas, unless the layout is amended accordingly.